sophienyaa/Honda-Motorcycle-Dash/README.md

 ## Hardware

 The below hardware is used in the final design.
-For further information see the (https://github.com/mickwheelz/Honda-Motorcycle-Dash/wiki/Hardware)[hardware]section of the wiki
+For further information see the [hardware](https://github.com/mickwheelz/Honda-Motorcycle-Dash/wiki/Hardware) section of the wiki

 * Espressif ESP32 (Node32S for development, ESP32WROOM for build)
 * 2.8" ILI9341 based SPI TFT Display